Nonmonotonic diffusion in sheared active suspensions of squirmers: Abstract

 \section{Abstract}

 We investigate how shear influences the dynamics of active particles in dilute to concentrated suspensions.
-Specifically, we focus on apolar active suspensions of squirmers, which are individually immotile but display activity-induced hydrodynamic diffusion.
-Under shear, the instantaneous particle velocities fluctuate more rapidly, similar to passive suspensions; however, surprisingly, the long-time diffusive dynamics can slow down and exhibit a nonmonotonic dependence on the shear rate.
-We show that this behavior arises from an interplay between the activity-induced persistent motion and shear-induced negative velocity autocorrelation, both of which are more pronounced at lower volume fractions.
-Simulations of self-propelled particles with tunable persistence support this explanation and further offer a simple mechanism to understand the observed coupling.
-Our results reveal a generic effect of shear on diffusion in active suspensions, elucidate how internal and external forcing interact, and provide new possibilities to modulate transport in active fluids.
+Using apolar active suspensions of squirmers as model systems, we show how their long-time diffusive dynamics can surprisingly slow down and vary nonmonotonically with the shear rate arising from an interplay between the activity-induced persistent motion and shear-induced reorientation and diffusion.
+Further simulations of self-propelled particles with tunable persistence exhibit richer dynamics and confirm the observed coupling, suggesting that nonmonotonic diffusion may be a general feature of fluids endowed with an underlying microstructure and large persistence.
+Our results reveal a nonlinear effect of shear on diffusion in active suspensions, elucidate how internal and external forcing interact, and provide new possibilities to modulate transport in active fluids.

 Suspending particles able to inject energy in a fluid provides a means to drive the fluid out of equilibrium internally.
 Such \emph{active suspensions}, or active fluids, have been the subject of intense study in recent decades, showing rich phenomena unseen in their passive, equilibrium counterparts \citep{marchetti_review2013, gompper2020}.
 As a typical example, bacterial suspensions have been found to display enhanced diffusion \citep{WL2000, Kim2004, Chen2007, Mino2011, Patteson2016, Peng2016} and turbulent-like chaotic motion \citep{Dombrowski2004, Sokolov2007, Wensink2012, Dunkel2013, Peng2021bacterial} in the absence of any external flow, as well as upstream swimming \citep{Hill2007upstream, Kaya_Koser2009, Kaya_Koser2012} and superfluid-like rheology \citep{lopez2015turning, Saintillan2018, Chui2021rheology} under pressure or shear-driven flows.
 Understanding how various internal and external driving mechanisms interact across spatial and temporal scales is important for predicting and controlling the dynamics and mechanics of active fluids in complex conditions, yet a detailed knowledge of the interplay has not been established.